To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Common Respiratory Dog Illnesses

-Dr. Casey Barton Behravesh, a CDC official who works on human-animal health connections, told the Associated Press that there’s no need for pet owners to panic or rush to test their animals.
+In late Spring, Dr. Barton Behravesh told the Associated Press that there’s no need for pet owners to panic or rush to test their animals.
 “We don’t want people to be afraid of pets.
 There’s no evidence that pets are playing a role in spreading this disease to people,” Behravesh said.

 - Do not let pets interact with people or other animals outside the household.